MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/New-MgDeviceManagementGroupPolicyDefinition.md

 ### -Category
-The category entity stores the category of a group policy definition To construct, please use Get-Help -Online and see NOTES section for CATEGORY properties and create a hash table.
+The category entity stores the category of a group policy definition To construct, see NOTES section for CATEGORY properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphGroupPolicyCategory